House at 332 Franklin Avenue

 House at 332 Franklin Avenue is a historic home located at Sea Cliff in Nassau County, New York.
 It was built in 1888 and is a large two story clapboard and shingled house with a hipped roof in the Queen Anne style.
 It features a shed roofed wraparound porch on square posts and four tapered chimneys.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".